se-edu/se-book/processModels/summary/recap/q-essay-agilePairTDD.md

 * More focus on customer satisfaction.
 * Less chance of building the wrong product (because of frequent customer feedback).
-* Less resource wasted on bureaucracy, over-documenting, contract negotiations.
+* Less resources wasted on bureaucracy, over-documenting, contract negotiations.

 Arguments against agile processes (not necessarily true):

 * It is ‘just hacking’.
 Not very systematic.
 No discipline.
 * It is hard to know in advance the exact final product.
 * It does not give enough attention to documentation.
-* Lack of management control (gives too much freedom to developers)
+* Lack of management control (too much freedom given to developers).

 (b) Arguments in favor of pair programming: